 Federal student aid primarily consists of student loans.
 We urge students to consider loans as a last resort.
 Columbia Theological Seminary does not package federal student loans, and students are not automatically considered for loans.
 Students are encouraged to limit their borrowing as much as possible.
 However, eligible students may apply for Direct unsubsidized loans through the Financial Planning Office.
 Effective July 1, 2012 the Direct federal subsidized loan became unavailable to graduate/professional students.
 The annual maximum federal unsubsidized loan is $20,500 per year up to a total of $138,500.00.

-Federal work-study provides limited opportunities for employment.
+Federal work-study (seminary service) provides limited opportunities for employment.

 In accord with federal requirements for institutions participating in the federal loan program, please see below the contact information for the Student Loan Ombudsman:

 The Registrar’s Office certifies loan deferments.
 You can obtain the appropriate forms from your lender’s website.

 Certification for Veteran’s Administration benefits is handled through the Office of Student Services.